top of page

 We are Spirit of the Wind:

-A Native American nonprofit organization based in the Mount Shasta area of Northern California, that promotes, organizes, and facilitates Native American, Indigenous, and Educational Activities, as well as Arts & Crafts Workshops, Drum Circles, and Sweat Lodge Purification Ceremonies (Temazcal).
+A Native American nonprofit organization based in the Mount Shasta area of Northern California that promotes, organizes, and facilitates Native American, Indigenous, and Educational Activities, as well as Arts & Crafts Workshops, Drum Circles, and Sweat Lodge Purification Ceremonies (Temazcales).

 We have recognized the importance of promoting and preserving Native American Culture, Values, and Traditions through strong community support and our expanding role in the community over the years.

 The translations to this website are available in Spanish, Brazilian Portuguese, Italian, German, Chinese, and Japanese.
-You can view the translated versions by clicking on the flags in the upper part of this page, above the main menu.
+You can view the translated versions by clicking the flags at the top of this page, above the main menu.

 Mount Shasta: considered a Sacred Ground by the Native Americans for hundreds of years.